quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 If a client has reacted to a Version Negotiation packet, it MUST parse the server's `Other Versions` field and validate that it does not contain the client's original version.
-If this validation fails, the server MUST close the connection.
+If this validation fails, the client MUST close the connection.
 If the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.
-This mitigates an attacker's ability to forge Version Negotiation packets to force a version downgrade.
+This prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

 If an endpoint receives its peer's Handshake Version Information and fails to parse it (for example, if it is too short or if its length is not divisible by